fbpx

 However, it’s not ideal for families.

-Mission San Jose del Cabo is a cute church in the family-friendly area of Los Cabos.
+Mission San Jose del Cabo is a cute church in the family-friendly area of Los Cabos, Baja California.

 We stayed on the San José del Cabo side of Los Cabos.
 This is much, much quieter.
 It almost feels like it’s the suburbs.
 Here, you’ll find a lot of kid-friendly Cabo resorts and condos.

-These are very distinct areas of Los Cabos and it’s important to do some research before you book a place to stay.
+These are distinct areas of Los Cabos, and it’s important to do some research before booking a place to stay.

 The Hyatt Ziva Los Cabos is a great choice for families.